miranj/craft-packages/README.md

 Contributing
 ------------
-Don’t see a plugin you want to use listed?
+Don’t see the plugin you want to use listed?
 Feel free to [request inclusion][issue], or better yet, add it yourself by [submitting a pull request][pull].
 Here's how:

 1. First, make sure that the Craft 2 version of the plugin you wish to add isn't already available